 CASE SUMMARY

-The plaintiffs again appealed this ruling to the U.S. Supreme Court on June 30, 2016, and on May 30, 2017, the Court again remanded the case to the state supreme court, this time for further consideration in light of the Court's ruling in Cooper v.
-Harris (2017).
-The N.C.
-Supreme Court subsequently remanded the case back to the Superior Court to determine whether further proceedings were necessary on October 9, 2017.
+- On May 30, 2017, SCOTUS again vacated and remanded the case back to the N.C.
+Supreme Court, this time for further consideration in light of SCOTUS’s decision in Cooper v.
+Harris.
+On October 9, 2017, the N.C.
+Supreme Court further remanded the case back to the Wake County Superior Court to determine whether further proceedings were necessary.

-On February 12, 2018, the Wake County Superior Court ruled in favor of the plaintiffs, finding that the challenged districts were unconstitutional, but given that the General Assembly had already enacted new congressional plans in 2016 following Cooper, and new legislative plans in 2017 following North Carolina v.
-Covington (2018), the court dismissed the plaintiffs' remaining claims as moot.
-The legislative defendants initially appealed this ruling to the North Carolina Supreme Court, but on January 4, 2019, the legislative defendants filed a consent motion to dismiss the appeal, which the court granted, thereby ending the case.
+- On February 12, 2018, the Wake County Superior Court ruled for the plaintiffs and found the challenged districts were unconstitutional but, since that the General Assembly had already enacted new congressional plans in 2016 following Cooper, and new legislative plans in 2017 following North Carolina v.
+Covington, dismissed the plaintiffs’ claims as moot.

 CASE LIBRARY